roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - You can also explore and select it via `Select custom ini file (all games)`.
 - In `QuickIniProfile.ini` you can edit a list of "favourite" configs that can be switched through `Quick ini profiles (all games)` item menu.
 The sub-menu is dynamically built: its size varies with the number of elements.
 - The program can also load a config if passed as parameter via command line, or by drag and drop it to `GamepadToKeyboard.exe`.
 Make sure that GamepadToKeyboard is disabled in Playnite, or that the target game is deactivated.
-- In a multiple selection, if the games are in a mixed state (some games activated, some games deactivated, others not added) the extension automatically adds the new entries in `Gamelist.ini` and activate all of them.
+- In a multiple selection, if the games are in a mixed state (some games activated, some games deactivated, others not added) the extension automatically adds the new entries in `Gamelist.ini` and activates all of them.